 Continuing Education Credits: Total PDUs/Contact Hours: 25 Leadership PDUs: 16.75 Strategic & Business Management PDUs: 2 Technical PM PDUs: 6.25CEUs: 3.1 (Contact Hours: 31 hours) HRCIs: 32 (Type: Specified – Strategic Business: 4, General: 28) SHRMs: 31

-Estimated time to complete: 25 hours
+Estimated time to complete: 25 hours (365 days access time)

 Self-Paced Online Course Description: